zlabjp/nghttpx-ingress-lb/README.md

 (`.spec.rules[*].http.paths[*].backend.servicePort`).
 The first key under the root dictionary is the name of service name (`.spec.rules[*].http.paths[*].backend.serviceName`).
-Its value is the JSON dictionary, and its keys are servie port (`.spec.rules[*].http.paths[*].backend.servicePort`).
+Its value is the JSON dictionary, and its keys are service port (`.spec.rules[*].http.paths[*].backend.servicePort`).
 The final value is the JSON dictionary, and can contain the following key value pairs: